davidshq/awesome-search-engines/research/collaborative-research.md

     - ACM Citations: 5, ACM Downloads: 206 (12/2023)
     - "In this paper, we propose using search tactics as means of examining search processes in collaborative exploratory search, which can be seen as a middle layer between the macro-level and micro-level.
 We reported a user study in which participants worked on exploratory Web search tasks using our CollabSearch system under two conditions: collaborative and individual."
     - DM: Note they are using their own system 'CollabSearch'.
+- Owen Phelan, Kevin McCarthy, Barry Smyth.
+[Yokie: explorations in curated real-time search & discovery using twitter](https://dl.acm.org/doi/10.1145/2365952.2366026).
+RecSys '12.
+9/2012.
+    - ACM Citations: 4, ACM Downloads: 240 (12/2023)
+    - "Yokie uses the large volume of hyperlink-laden messages on social networks like Twitter as the basis of its content and ranking systems.
+Curated sets of users (or "Search Parties") form the basis of sourcing the content from the networks, and the metadata of the containing messages form the basis of ranking and contextual retrieval of the hyperlinks."

 ## 2011
 - Kai Zheng, Qiaozhu Mei, David A Hanauer.
 [Collaborative search in electronic health records](https://academic.oup.com/jamia/article/18/3/282/699190).
 Journal of the American Medical Informatics Association, Vol. 18, Issue 3.
 3/20211.